lin-simon/Discord.py-RIOT-API-Bot/README.md

-Webscraping with the Selenium API implemented through a discord bot using the discord.py framework.
+Webscraping with Selenium API implemented through a discord bot using the discord.py framework.